talal-nabulsi/algo-spork/Sorting/Sorting.md

         for (int i = 0; i < arr.length; i++)
             count[arr[i] - min]++;

-        for (int i = 1; i < count.length; i++)
+        // Pretty intiuitive, get a running sum for (int i = 1; i < count.length; i++)
             count[i] += count[i - 1];

+        // rumnningSum[i] gets you the position of that item.
-        for (int i = arr.length - 1; i >= 0; i--)  {
+        // GO through array and decrement count each time for (int i = arr.length - 1; i >= 0; i--)  {
             output[count[arr[i] - min] - 1] = arr[i];
             count[arr[i] - min]--;
         }

+        // Build the output character array
+        // Iterate BACKWARDS on original array, updating position-- in count each time
-        for (int i = 0; i < arr.length; i++)
-            arr[i] = output[i];
+        // To make it stable we are operating in reverse order for (int i = 0; i < arr.length; i++) arr[i] = output[i];
     }